wolf81/make-kaios-install/README.md

-# Make FxOS Install
+# Make KaiOS Install

-Command-line tools to install packaged and hosted apps using the Firefox OS remote debugging protocols.
+Command-line tools to install packaged and hosted apps using the KaiOS remote debugging protocols.

 ## How it works